rust-lang/edition-guide/src/rust-2018/rustdoc-uses-commonmark.md

 uses it by default.

 As of Rust 1.23, we still defaulted to `hoedown`, but you could enable Commonmark via a flag, `--enable-commonmark`.
+Today, we only support CommonMark.